flatmax/Eh-I-DeCoder/README.md

 ```Bash
 pip install boto3
 ```

 ### Frontend Setup
-Navigate to the webapp directory and install its dependencies:
+Navigate to the webapp directory and install its dependencies (one-time setup):

 ```Bash
 cd webapp